planetlearning/planetlearning.github.io/pages/manual/planet.md

 ### Manage Sync

-To perform Manage Sync, simply click on the Manage Sync button in the Manager page, then click the Run Sync button.
+To perform Manage Sync, simply click on the Manage Sync button on the Manager page, then click the Run Sync button.

 ![](images/planet-manager-sync.png)